department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/specific-topics-and-programs/payments-and-debts.md

 **Note:** We use this term mainly within the online debt portal itself.

-benefit debt: Previously we used benefit debt to describe a debt related to VA benefits and to distinguish it from copay-related debt.
-We now refer to all benefit-related debts as "overpayments," as this is a less negative term.

-**Note:** Use "overpayment" instead.
-Go to the "benefit debt" entry in the [Retired terms](#retired-terms) section.
+benefit debt: Go to the "benefit debt" entry in the [Retired terms](#retired-terms) section.

 compromise offer: We use this term to describe this specific debt repayment or relief option.
 A compromise offer means that the Veteran offers VA a lesser one-time lump sum amount as full payment.